teiid/teiid-dashboard/README.md

 JBoss Application Server
 -------------------------

+Prerequisite:   It's assume Teiid will be deployed to the same JBoss Application Server that the dashbuilder war will be deployed.
+                If you wish to use only the Teiid JDBD driver to access remote Teiid servers, you will need to add the Teiid JDBD driver to the war or make sure its in the classpath to be picked up by the war.

 To deploy the dashbuilder war to a JBoss Application Server, first see "Building the project", the proceed as indicated:

 1. Go to the <code>builder/target</code> directory and find the teiid-dashbuilder-jboss-as7.0.war